pissingbowl/planexiety/replit.md

-# PlaneXiety / OTIE
+# OTIE

 ## Overview

-PlaneXiety is an in-flight companion app designed to help people with fear of flying.
-It features OTIE (Optimal Timing Intelligence Engine), an AI-powered emotional support system that provides real-time guidance, aviation explanations, and anxiety management tools during flights.
+OTIE (Optimal Timing Intelligence Engine) is an in-flight companion app designed to help people with fear of flying.
+It's an AI-powered emotional support system that provides real-time guidance, aviation explanations, and anxiety management tools during flights.

 The application tracks user anxiety levels, flight context, and provides personalized interventions based on emotional state and flight phase using a lightweight state tracking system and intelligent mode selection.